over-light/Rust-Full-Stack/README.md

 ## Contact

-Send messages with them if you need a immediate help.
+Send messages with them if you need an immediate help.

 1. [LinkedIn](https://www.linkedin.com/in/steady-learner-3151b7164/)
 2. [Twitter](https://twitter.com/steadylearner_p)